Sheila Bett Sheila Bett

 When you find yourself in spaces or among people who steal your joy, make you second-guess your value as a person, or lose sleep.
 There is no reason why you should waste your time or energy entertaining that.
 Toxic people and environments are like a cancer that spreads throughout your system, sometimes slowly and anonymously, other times fast and deadly.
 By the time you are aware of what is happening you are already suffering mentally, physically or emotionally.
 There is also the side effect of mirroring the behaviour of those around you, lashing out and fostering negative patterns.
 To look inward and fix your own imperfections and find healing, you have to get out of situations that tend to bring out the worst in you.

-There’s a pattern to the madness
+There is a pattern to the madness

 When you start a career and feel like you’re not exactly where you hope to be, there are pieces of the puzzle missing that you will find along the way.
 If you make the most of what you have, the loose ends eventually tie up.
 Skills and experiences that you think will loose value often come in handy when you least expect it.
 I encourage everyone in their 20s to grab the opportunities that come your way, because you never know when and in what way the payoff will come.
-It hardly ever gets wasted and is often worth it in the end.
+It hardly ever gets wasted, and is often worth it in the end.

-It’s alright to say no
+It is alright to say no

 Keep the kid in you alive

 We all have that part of us that remains childlike, not to be confused with childish.
 That innocent, sweet, honest(even to a fault) part of us that hasn’t been tainted by the ‘big bad world’.
 The part of us that sings in the shower, dances around the house, finds joy in cute little things like ladybirds and pretty flowers unexpectedly popping out of a rugged bush.
-That innate child in us, I find is where the true depth of happiness, vulnerability and peace reside.
+That innate child in us, I find, is where the true depth of happiness, vulnerability and peace reside.
 Getting older does not mean loosing that colour, curiosity and sense of adventure.
 I had lost my inner child for a little while and boy did I miss her!

 Do it afraid